Siphon880gh/web-designer-chrome-extension/README.md

 ---
 By Weng Fei Fung.

-Create a website or modify the website you're on by inserting curated Codepen Bootstrap 5 and Tailwind 2 blocks in the comfort of Chrome's Inspect Element.
-A special sidebar appears as part of DevTools' Elements panel.

-Because no additional CSS is required, you can simply copy the HTML of the website you designed.
+Various tools to make the web designer and coder's job easier.

+Quickly identify the colors, fonts, and spacing amounts of websites.

+Design an entirely new website or experiment with modifying the current website's layout inside Chrome with our huge selections of slides and components.
+You can swap website parts or add to the website from inside DevTools so you don't have to leave the current tab.
+Because the template code is conveniently in Tailwind 2 and Bootcamp 5, you can copy the produced HTML to another Tailwind/Bootcamp project.

 For now, you can rearrange the blocks by drag and dropping elements in the Elements panel.
+More development if interest in this extension is shown.

+## :handshake: Attribution
+Thanks to Freepik at Flaticon for the [icon](https://www.flaticon.com/free-icon/ux_1055666?term=design&page=1&position=6&origin=search&related_id=1055666).

+## :crystal_ball: Future version
+Future version will have paid tier with premium templates, personally modified template variations, and AI-filler with brand colors/fonts and content, if enough interest in this feature is shown.